Preston-Landers/Prompt-Like-A-Pro/README.md

 answer.

-That's where the attention mechanism, part of the revolutionary [transformer architecture](#transformer) introduced in 2017, allows the system to focus attention on the word "**won**" in the prompt.
+That's where the attention mechanism, part of the revolutionary [transformer architecture](#transformer) introduced in 2017, helps the system to focus attention on the word "**won**" in the prompt.
 This parallel process allows the model to pay attention to relationships between words and ideas separated very distantly across the prompt and the context window.
 The model can focus its attention on comparing potential candidates for the answer to the